Burgundy: Profoundly French

 In the 13th century, the monks at Fontenay ran what many consider Europe's first metalworking plant.
-The art of metal working was largely lost after Rome fell 600 years earlier.
+The art of metalworking was largely lost after Rome fell about seven centuries earlier.
 Iron ore was melted down in ovens with the help of big bellows.
 The monks made and sold iron tools for a profit.

 A stream was diverted to power hydraulic or water-powered hammers that operated the forge.
 This technique, first used here, became the basis of industrial manufacturing of iron throughout Europe.

-When the bells ring, worshippers and white-robed brothers file into the long, plain, and modern church.
-Taizé style worship is a cycle of Bible readings, meditative silence, and mesmerizingly beautiful chants, as worshippers "enter together into the mystery of God's presence."
+When the bells ring, worshippers and white-robed brothers file into the long, plain, modern church.
+Taizé-style worship is a cycle of Bible readings, meditative silence, and mesmerizingly beautiful chants, as worshippers "enter together into the mystery of God's presence."

-[58 ] While monastic life in Burgundy celebrates simple austerity, Burgundian rural living celebrates simple pleasures.
+While monastic life in Burgundy celebrates simple austerity, Burgundian rural living celebrates simple pleasures.
 A great way to experience that is to rent a house in the country.
-Throughout France, self-catered houses — which rent by the week — are part of a popular lodging network called the Gites Ruraux.
+Throughout France, self-catered houses — which rent by the week — are part of a popular lodging network called the "gîtes ruraux" [Gîtes de France].

-Château de la Rochepot is a good example.
-Constructed near the end of the Middle Ages when castles were built to defend it was completed during the Renaissance when castles functioned as luxury homes.
+Château de la Rochepot is a fine example.
+Constructed near the end of the Middle Ages, when castles were built to defend, it was completed during the Renaissance, when castles functioned as luxury homes.
 As a result, with an enchanting mix of turrets and gardens, Rochepot is a little of both.

 Rooms with their artifacts give a peek into life back then.
-The door frames for instance are a reminder that medieval architecture, like medieval life itself, was colorful and far from the ston y grey we often associate with it.
-The kitchen is equipped with new-fangled gear that was state of the art...in the 19th century.
+The door frames, for instance, are a reminder that medieval architecture, like medieval life itself, was colorful and far from the stony gray we often imagine.
+The kitchen is equipped with new-fangled gear that was state of the art…back in the 19th century.
 The castle entertains…from its rampart views…to the bottom of its well — 200 feet way, way down.

 I hope you've enjoyed our cruise through the highlights of Burgundy.
 I'm Rick Steves.
-Until next time, keep on traveling.
+Until next time, keep on travelin'.
 Au revoir.